 I have to do heart work before art work and focus on ministry before thinking about money.

-He is the lover of my soul and I continuously long for Him.
+God is the lover of my soul, and I continuously long for Him.

-I pray that He would use all the pieces of my life to further His kingdom for eternity.
+I pray that the Lord will use all the pieces of my life to further His kingdom for eternity.

 God is more than my faithful Father.
 He is my best friend.

-I sincerely strive to be an encouragement to you, wherever you may be.
+I sincerely strive to be an encouragement to you wherever you may be.
 It is probably not your birthday today, but that doesn’t mean you can’t start over and begin a new chapter of your life as well.
 Each breath we breathe is another opportunity we have to communicate with God.
 No matter how old you are, your life has divine purpose and potential to change the World!
 Never underestimate the Power living inside of you.
 Your life matters.
 You are deeply loved and already chosen.
 Nothing you have ever done or will ever do (no matter how bad it may be) can change God’s love for you.
 He gave His life so that you could find yours in Him.
 It is okay to not know all the answers or Bible stories.
 God doesn’t want perfection.
 He wants our hearts to be wholly surrendered to Him.

 My birthday wish is that your spirit would be convicted, challenged, comforted, and cherished deeply today.